open-telemetry/opentelemetry-cpp/CONTRIBUTING.md

 * Consolidating the perspectives and putting a summary in the PR.
 It is recommended to add a link into the PR description, which points to a comment with a summary in the PR conversation
 * Stepping back to see if it makes sense to narrow down the scope of the PR or split it up.

-If none of the above worked and the PR has been stuck for more than 2 weeks, the owner should bring it to the (OpenTelemetry C++ SIG meeting)[https://zoom.us/j/8203130519].
+If none of the above worked and the PR has been stuck for more than 2 weeks, the owner should bring it to the [OpenTelemetry C++ SIG meeting](https://zoom.us/j/8203130519).
 The meeting passcode is _77777_.

 ## Useful Resources